Used by kind permission of The Hamilton Spectator

 The new band, with Riley, Koller, Clarke and guitarist Bernie Labarge

-providing the nucleus and Cassidy adding a six-piece horn section, has
+providing the nucleus and Cassidy adding a six-piece horn section,

 rehearsed intensely in recent weeks for Thomas' next recording project.